-The Oyster Perpetual Submariner and Oyster Perpetual Submariner Date, archetypes of the divers’ watch, epitomize the historic link between Rolex and underwater exploration.
-When it was launched in 1953, the Submariner was the first diving wristwatch waterproof to a depth of 100 meters.
-The Submariner Date, which features a date function, was launched in 1969.
-The water resistance of both models was later increased to 300 meters.
-Thanks to their reputation for robustness, they also reached dry land and became the watches of choice for a wide variety of activities and sports.
+The Oyster Perpetual Submariner and Oyster Perpetual Submariner Date, archetypes of the diver's watch, epitomize the historic link between Rolex and underwater exploration.
+Launched in 1953, the Submariner was the first divers' wristwatch waterproof to a depth of 100 metres (330 feet).
+The Submariner Date, with its date function in addition to the time, was introduced in 1969.
+The waterproofness of both models was later increased to 300 metres (1,000 feet).
+Thanks to their renowned robustness, they have moved beyond the marine depths, becoming watches of choice for a wide range of sports and other activities.

-With their 41 mm diameter Oyster case, dial featuring large luminescent hour markers and hands, unidirectional rotating bezel, and Oyster bracelet, the Submariner and Submariner Date are among the most recognizable watches ever made.
-A key element of their functionality, the graduated Cerachrom bezel disc made of high-tech ceramic contributes fully to their very strong identity.
-Its 60-minute graduation allows divers to precisely measure their immersion time.
+Featuring a 41 mm Oyster case, a distinctive dial with large luminescent hour markers and hands, a unidirectional rotatable bezel, and an Oyster bracelet, the Submariner and Submariner Date are among the most recognizable watches ever designed.
+Contributing to the strong visual identity, a graduated Cerachrom bezel insert made from high-tech ceramic is key to their functionality.
+Its 60-minute graduation allows a diver to monitor diving time accurately.

 Designed to be both robust and comfortable, the Oyster bracelet is equipped with an Oysterlock safety clasp, which prevents accidental opening, and the Rolex Glidelock extension system, allowing fine adjustment of the bracelet length without using any tools.

-The Submariner and Submariner Date are respectively equipped with caliber 3230 and caliber 3235, self-winding movements entirely developed and manufactured by Rolex.
-They deliver high performance, particularly in terms of precision, autonomy, user comfort and reliability. and benefit from a power reserve of approximately 70 hours.
+The Submariner and Submariner Date are equipped with calibre 3230 and calibre 3235 respectively, self-winding mechanical movements entirely developed and manufactured by Rolex.
+They offer outstanding performance, particularly in terms of precision, power reserve, convenience, and reliability.
+Both movements' power reserve extends to approximately 70 hours.

-Like all Rolex timepieces, watches in the Submariner range are covered by the Superlative Chronometer certification.
-This designation testifies that every watch leaving the brand’s workshops has successfully undergone a series of tests conducted by Rolex in its own laboratories, according to its own criteria.
-The Superlative Chronometer status is symbolized by a green seal and is coupled with an international five-year guarantee.
+Like all Rolex watches, the Submariner and Submariner Date are covered by the Superlative Chronometer certification.
+This designation testifies that every model leaving the brand’s workshops has successfully undergone a series of tests conducted by Rolex in its own laboratories according to its own criteria.
+The Superlative Chronometer status is symbolised by a green seal and is coupled with an international five-year guarantee.

 Keep exploring